Top-Rated Anxiety Therapist NYC

 Anxiety is a very common issue with over 40 million adults affected by it in the U.S., according to the Anxiety and Depression Association of America (ADAA).
 We often get anxious about various things, such as a test we must prepare for, public speaking, or social situations in general.
 As the ADAA points out, there are various types of anxiety disorders, such as Generalized Anxiety Disorder (GAD) and Social Anxiety Disorder, most of which are highly treatable.
 However, only approximately a third of those suffering from anxiety receive treatment.
 If you are experiencing anxiety, be mindful of any depressive thoughts or feelings as it is very common for depression to accompany anxiety and vice versa.

 Although there are many similarities in how anxiety manifests, it is a unique experience to each person.
 Together, our goal is help you understand what anxiety means to you.
-Therapy can provide a safe space for you to explore your anxiety and help alleviate some of its symptoms.
+Anxiety therapy can provide a safe space for you to explore your anxiety and help alleviate some of its symptoms.

 You’re tired of feeling caught in this cycle: